jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 Ideally, Java developers should be able to write Java code in a project directory, and run it directly from the IDE or command line, without concerns about compilation, dependencies, or JDK setup.

-JeKa provides a structure to run Java source code seamlessly from your IDE or the command line—no JDK required—making Java a first-class choice for a scripting, from simple tasks to complex needs
+JeKa provides a structure to run Java source code seamlessly from your IDE or the command line—no JDK required—making Java a first-class choice for scripting, from simple tasks to complex needs.

 ## 2. Build Java with Java
 Traditional Java build tools are written in *Java* but expose an external DSL API (XML, Kotlin, etc.) to configure them.
-This approach makes tools more tedious to extend and harder to debug.
+This approach isolates public from internal API but makes tools more tedious to extend and harder to debug.

-In contrast, JeKa includes a comprehensive build library and a thin layer of reusable components that can be manipulated directly from Java code.
-This allows for easier debugging and troubleshooting, as there is no extra layer between user code and the processing code.
+In contrast, JeKa includes a comprehensive Java library for building projects, and a thin layer of reusable components that can be manipulated directly from Java code.
+This makes JeKa straightforward to extend, debug and troubleshoot with, as there is no extra layer between user code and the processing code.

-The entire build and delivery logic can be modeled and implemented in Java, organized as needed to manage complexity and share across projects effectively.
+The entire build and delivery logic can be modeled and implemented in Java, organized as needed to manage complexity and re-use logic across projects effectively.

 ## 3. Portability without Containers
 Traditional build tools, often rely on the presence of a specific JDK or other third-party tools on the host machine.
 These dependencies make builds less portable, as some requirements are either implicit or accessible only within specific container images.